 Student Name: Click or tap here to enter text.
-Date: Click or tap here to enter text.

 Committee Member: Click or tap here to enter text.

 Directions: Evaluate this student's written and verbal presentation of their research with a score between 1 and 5 for each of the criteria described below.
 Below each score and statement, briefly comment on the rationale if your score is less than 4.
 Turn in your completed rubric to the committee chair before leaving the defense.